AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 });
 ```

 At the WICG, there is also an [Observable API](https://github.com/WICG/observable) under development.
-Here is an example of that API:
+Here is an API example:

 ```js
 element.on('click')